 By Lucas Allen

-THE MOVIE’S RATING: R (for some full nudity)
+THE MOVIE’S RATING: PG (for thematic elements and some language)

 THE CRITIC’S RATING: 2.75 Stars (Out of Four)